yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketClass

 A cluster-scoped custom resource to provide admins control over the handling of bucket provisioning.
 The `BucketClass` (BC) defines a retention policy, driver specific parameters, and the provisioner name.
 A list of allowed namespaces can be specified to restrict new bucket creation and access to existing buckets.
 A default bucket class can be defined for each supported protocol.
 This allows the bucket class to be omitted from a `BucketRequest`.
-All of the `BucketClass` fields are copied to the generated `Bucket` instance.
+All of the `BucketClass` fields are copied to the `Bucket` instance.

 > Note: like storage classes, a `BucketClass` is immutable, but a `Bucket` is mutable and contains all of the BC fields.